Batope-allThingsIT/VinyRecordList-SpringBoot/README.md

 # VinyRecordList-SpringBoot/Java/Html
-Names of Vinyl records in a collection.
+An application for keeping names of Vinyl records in a collection.
+Using Java, Spring Boot and Html.